volcano-sh/volcano/docs/design/distributed-framework-plugins.md

-In the implementation of `tensorfrlowPlugin`, these arguments will be parsed.
+In the implementation of `tensorflowPlugin`, these arguments will be parsed.

 ```go
 // tensorflowPlugin is plugin for tensorflow framework